 Herts NHS support

-If you want to speak to someone about your mental health or any problems or worries you may be having, please contact the Herts NHS mental health helpline on 0300 777 0707 (out of hours 01438 843322) or email firstname.lastname@example.org.
+If you want to speak to someone about your mental health or any problems or worries you may be having, please contact the Herts NHS mental health helpline on 0800 6444 101 (open 24 hours a day, seven days a week) or email firstname.lastname@example.org (for non-urgent enquiries).

 There is a range of support available, including specialist services for young people and older adults.
 Your options could include wellbeing services to help you manage your day-to-day mental health and moods or a range of therapy options.
 You can also speak to your GP who can help you to access this service.

 For further information, visit the Hertfordshire Partnership website.

 The NHS website has a range of advice and support, including information about self-help and accessing treatment options, resources that you can try straight away, and a list of helplines and organisations that can support you.

 New Leaf College is funded by the NHS to run wellbeing courses, which are free for anyone living in Hertfordshire.